Stable Restoration and Separation of Approximately Sparse Signals: Application Examples

 \paragraph{Restoration procedure}

-Scratch removal proceeds as follows.
-For BP restoration and BP separation, we assume that the image admits an approximately sparse representation in the two-dimensional DCT basis $\dicta$, whereas the interference is assumed to be sparse in the identity basis $\dictb=\bI_M$.
-Recovery is performed on the basis of the full $512\times512$ pixel image, i.e., we have $M=512^2$ corrupted measurements.
-For BP restoration, we assume that the locations of the scratches are known prior to recovery, whereas no such knowledge is required for BP separation.
-For BP restoration we recover $\hat{\inputvec}$ (for BP separation we additionally recover $\hat{\error}$) and then compute an estimate of the image as $\hat{\outputvec}=\dicta\hat{\inputvec}$.
-Since we consider noiseless measurements, we set $\eta=0$ for both recovery procedures.
-Note that DR is not considered in this example as information on the location of the dominant entries of $\inputvec$ is difficult to acquire in practice.
+We independently recover each color channel using BP restoration and BP separation of the full $512\times512$ pixel image, i.e., we have $M=512^2$ corrupted measurements for each color channel.
+We consider the following pairs of bases to sparsify images and scratches: \begin{inparaenum}[(i)] \item a 2-dimensional DCT basis to sparsify images and the identity basis to sparsify scratches, \item a 2-dimensional DCT to sparsify images and a discrete wavelet transform (DWT) basis to sparsify scratches, and \item a DWT to sparsify images and the identity basis to sparsify scratches.\footnote{We use a Daubechies 9 (DB9) wavelet decomposition on two octaves \cite{mallat1999wavelet}.} \end{inparaenum} For BP restoration, we assume that the locations of the scratches are known prior to recovery, whereas no such knowledge is required for BP separation.
+For BP restoration, we recover $\hat{\inputvec}$ (for BP separation we additionally recover $\hat{\error}$) and then compute an image estimate as $\hat{\outputvec}=\dicta\hat{\inputvec}$.
+Note that DR is not considered here as information on the location of the dominant entries of $\inputvec$ is difficult to acquire in practice.

 \paragraph{Discussion of the results}